McDowell County DWI Court Process

 1. Arraignment (First Appearance)

-• When it happens: Your arraignment is typically scheduled within a few weeks of your arrest.
-The exact date and time will be indicated on your citation or notice from the court.
+• When it Happens: The arraignment is your first official court appearance.
+It typically takes place within a few weeks of your DUI arrest.
+The date and time will be listed on your citation.

 • Guilty: Admitting that you committed the offense.